hiteshpatel379/PyWATER/README.md

 sequence identity cutoff | 95 % | All the protein structures, clustered by BlastClust, having sequence identity more than given cutoff will be superimposed to find the conserved water molecules in query protein chain. resolution cutoff | 2.0 A | All the protein structures to be superimposed will be filtered first according to the structure resolution cutoff.
 Only structures with better resolution than given cutoff will be used further. refinement assessing method | Mobility | Choose either 'Mobility' or 'Normalized B-factor' as criteria to assess the refinement quality of crystal structure.
-Program will filter out the water molecules with bad refinement quality. inconsistency coefficient threshold | 2.0 A | Any two clusters of water molecules will not be closer than given inconsistency coefficient threshold.
+Program will filter out the water molecules with bad refinement quality. user defined proteins list | -- | Give a custom list of protein structures to superimpose.
+Specifying this list will disable 'sequence identity' and 'resolution cutoff' parameters. linkage method | complete | Linkage method for hierarchical clustering.
+Choose one from single, complete, average, weighted, median centroid, ward. inconsistency coefficient threshold | 2.0 A | Any two clusters of water molecules will not be closer than given inconsistency coefficient threshold.
 Value ranges from 0 to 2.4. degree of conservation | 0.7 | Water molecules will be considered CONSERVED if their probability of being conserved is above given cutoff.
 Value ranges from 0.4 to 1.